Africa Development

 Africa Development (Afrique et développement) is the quarterly bilingual journal of CODESRIA published since 1976.
 It is a social science journal whose major focus is on issues which are central to the development of society.
 Its principal objective is to provide a forum for the exchange of ideas among African scholars from a variety of intellectual persuasions and various disciplines.
 The journal also encourages other contributors working on Africa or those undertaking comparative analysis of developing world issues.

 Indexing information

-The journal is indexed in International Bibliography of Social Sciences, International African Bibliography, African Studies Abstracts, and Abstracts on Rural Development in the Tropics.
+The journal is indexed in International Bibliography of the Social Sciences, International African Bibliography, African Studies Abstracts, and Abstracts on Rural Development in the Tropics.